Is your basic insurance insufficient? Add important benefits to your outpatient insurance cover.

 The minimum term is one year.
 The contract is automatically renewed each year on the expiry date for a further year.

 You can terminate the insurance on 31 December of each year and switch to another health insurance company in Switzerland.
-Three months’ notice of termination must be given.
+A notice period of three months applies.
 Notice of termination must reach us by no later than the last working day in September.
 If the insurance premium changes, a one-month notice period applies.
 In this case, notice of termination must reach us by no later than the last working day in November.

 Waiting period is the time (from the start of the contract) during which you do not yet have a claim to insurance benefits.
 The length of the waiting period can vary depending on the insurance benefit.